AlternativeFFFF/Alt-F4/submissions/balancer-design/universal_8to8.md

 {% include image.html src='https://media.alt-f4.blog/ALTF4/27/failed_autoloops_compressed.jpg' alt='Broken auto-looping 4-4' %}

 To remedy this, we need to make sure every item on the loop can get to every single one of the loop's exits.
-This can be done in many ways, but for our needs we're looking for the smallest number of splitters.
+This can be done in many ways, but for our needs, we're looking for the smallest number of splitters.
 It just so happens that the most splitter-economical way to do this is with another balancer.
 Let's add it to the loop:

 {% include image.html src='https://media.alt-f4.blog/ALTF4/27/secondary_balancer_compressed.jpg' alt='Fixed 4-4' %}